How I Work

 What hardware do you use?

-For podcasting, I used to use a physical mixer, but I’ve since found that a software mixer does almost everything I need with just a few drawbacks.
-To connect my XLR mic, I use a Blue Icicle which is just a simple XLR to USB interface.
+For podcasting, I used to use a physical mixer, but I’ve since found that the Voicemeeter Banana software mixer does almost everything I need with just a few drawbacks.
+To connect my XLR mic, I use a Focusrite 2i2 which is working great as an interface.

 I also finally broke down and bought the El Gato Stream Deck!
 I cannot overstate how useful this thing has been to streaming and podcasting.
 I should have bought a bigger one.